With Stoplight’s tools, you can build products following both the API-first & API Design-first approaches. Try it today!

 Code-first may allow you to create APIs fast, but you can end up with more problems than that speedy process is worth.

-If you want to create the most high-quality, consistent APIs possible, you should implement both API-first and API design-first approaches.
+If you want to create the most high-quality, consistent APIs possible, and with better API reusability, then you should implement both API-first and API design-first approaches.

 Both approaches focus on creating API contracts.
-So, if you implement one approach, you’re already about halfway to implementing the other.
+So, if you implement one approach, you’re already about halfway to implementing the other within your API design architecture.
 When you adopt both strategies, you gain all their advantages and then some.

 Take PayPal, for example.
 Not long ago, PayPal went through an API-first transformation at scale, adopting an “APIs are products” mindset.
 The company implemented a strategy where developers create service contracts using OpenAPI and then build APIs following a design-first methodology as much as possible.